WINNERS of 'Best Original Track' and nominees for 'Horizon' (Best Newcomer) at 2016 BBC Radio 2 Folk Awards.

-We're thrilled to annouce that we're nominated twice in this years BBC Radio 2 Folk Awards - for the 'Horizon' award and for 'Best Original Track' for the song Mackerel, from our new album Already Home.
-We're in excellent company in all the nominations and can't wait for the awards ceremony in April.
-Mackerel is a very special song to us, so we're especially pleased that it has a nomination.
+We were nominated twice in this years BBC Radio 2 Folk Awards - for the 'Horizon' award and for 'Best Original Track' for the song Mackerel, from our new album Already Home.
+We were in excellent company in all the nominations and were especially thrilled to win the award for Best Original Track for Mackerel.
 To celebrate, Rowan has written a piece about the place and people that inspired the song over on her website, including the lyrics and notes on the music, which you can read here.
 You can also listen to the song over on the new 'listen' page.

 Nominated for 'Album of the Year' in the fRoots Critics Poll 2015